CoMakery/tfci/cryptoequity-cobudgeting-currency.md

-# CryptoEquity, Co-bugeting, and Currency
+# Mechanics of Collaboration: CryptoEquity and Currency

 This is a summary of a collaborative session convened at the Future of Working conference.
 It was hosted by the Vodafone Innovation Center on March 20th, 2015.
 Noah Thorp, co-founder of Citizen Code, catalyzed and facilitated the session.